 The National Flood Insurance Program (NFIP) only provides coverage up to $250,000 for your home and $100,000 for your personal items.
 In the United States, construction for an average single-family home costs about $296,652, which is a lot more than what NFIP will offer you for flood coverage.

-If your home costs more than what NFIP offers you, speak with your insurance agent to see if you qualify to purchase excess flood insurance, which is provided by private insurers.
-When you buy flood insurance through NFIP, you have to purchase NFIP coverage before they can add on more protection.
+If your home costs more than what NFIP offers you, speak with your insurance agent to see if you qualify to purchase excess flood insurance, which private insurers provide.
+When you buy flood insurance through NFIP, you must purchase NFIP coverage before they can add more protection.
 You can also buy a stand-alone flood insurance policy from a private insurance company if you need more coverage.

-You want to get enough coverage equal to the amount it would cost to completely rebuild your home.
-A lot of homeowners underestimate this amount, but your home insurance provider can help you determine an accurate estimate.
+You want to get enough coverage to equal the total cost of rebuilding your home.
+Many homeowners underestimate this amount, but your home insurance provider can help you determine an accurate estimate.
 You can also get a rough estimate on websites like Zillow or Rocket Mortgage.

 2. Create An Inventory Checklist